nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms)
  - **Nanostructured:** Pertaining to structures that are engineered at the nanoscale, characteristic of carbon-based nanomaterials.

-### Expanded Definition and Usage\nCarbon-based nanomaterials are pivotal in pushing the boundaries of technology and material science.
+### Expanded Definition and Usage:
+Carbon-based nanomaterials are pivotal in pushing the boundaries of technology and material science.
 Their unique properties make them ideal for developing next-generation electronic devices that are smaller, faster, and more efficient.
 In medicine, their high surface area and functionalizability are leveraged for delivering drugs directly to target tissues, improving therapeutic efficacy and reducing side effects.
 In the energy sector, these materials contribute to the development of high-capacity batteries and lightweight energy storage solutions, enhancing the performance of electric vehicles and renewable energy systems.
 Furthermore, their application in environmental technologies, such as water filtration and air purification, demonstrates their versatility and importance in sustainable solutions.